shannonzylstra/homework4/README.md

 Here's two facts about that rational number:
 (1) it is congruent to 372806624339965 modulo 37+10^15;
 (2) its decimal expansion begins 0.13869616280169693....
 What do you think my rational number is?

+## Problem 1

+I investigated the Euler-like polynomials in a sage worksheet, saved as problem_1.sagews (add link to this).

+## Problem 2

+...

+## Problem 3

+Alpha is 1234567/8901234.
+Reasoning to come.